bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

     users fred

-Once you have confirmed that you are logged in to the Seagate Central with administrative privelidges, issue the following commands in your ssh session.
+Once you have confirmed that you are logged in to the Seagate Central with administrative privileges, issue the following commands in your ssh session.
 These commands plant a startup script in the Seagate Central operating system that will change the root password to XXXXX at next boot (we'll change this password later).
 I'd suggest just copying and pasting these commands a few lines at